 Counsel are discouraged from employing elaborate boilerplate recitations of the summary judgment standard or lengthy string citations in support of well-established legal principles.
 Instead, counsel should focus their analysis on a few well-chosen cases, preferably recent and from controlling courts.
-Counsel are encouraged to supply the Court with copies of their main cases, with the relevant passages highlighted and tabbed.
 Where unpublished opinions or opinions published only in a specialty reporter are cited, copies of these cases must be submitted with the briefs.

-G. TEMPORARY RESTRAINING ORDERS AND PRELIMINARY INJUNCTIONS

-If necessary, the Court will set a time schedule for motion and briefing requirements relating to requests for temporary restraining orders and preliminary injunctions which is less than prescribed by E.D.
-Mich.
-LR 7.1.
-In addition to the requirements of Fed.R.Civ.P.
-65 and E.D.
-Mich.
-LR 65.1, the Court requires that all temporary restraining orders, including those considered ex parte, require some notice to the opposing party and an opportunity for the Court to hear both sides unless the moving party can demonstrate good cause for failing to give notice to the opposing party.
-Usually, the Court will schedule a conference before hearing any request for TRO or preliminary injunction.
-Parties are encouraged to notify the case manager by telephone upon filing a motion for an injunction so that appropriate scheduling issues can be discussed.
-The court strongly encourages parties to confer ahead of any preliminary injunction hearing in an attempt to reach an agreement with respect to the injunction.
+G. TEMPORARY RESTRAINING ORDERS AND PRELIMINARY INJUNCTIONS If necessary, the Court will set a time schedule for motion and briefing requirements relating to requests for temporary restraining orders ("TRO") and preliminary injunctions which is shorter than prescribed by Local Rule 7.1.
+In addition to the requirements of Federal Rule of Civil Procedure 65 and Local Rule 65.1, the Court requires that all temporary restraining orders, including those considered ex parte, require some notice to the opposing party and an opportunity for the Court to hear both sides, unless the moving party can demonstrate good cause for failing to give notice to the opposing party.
+Usually, the Court will schedule a conference before hearing any request for a TRO or preliminary injunction.
+Parties must notify the Case Manager and Judicial Assistant via email upon filing a motion for an injunction so that appropriate scheduling issues can be discussed.
+The Court strongly encourages parties to confer ahead of any preliminary injunction hearing in an attempt to reach an agreement with respect to the injunction.